National Office

 2. There shall exist an Editorial Board charged with the function of approving material for inclusion in The American Economist.
 The Editorial Board shall be comprised of the Editor-in-Chief and other members designated by the Editor-in-Chief, with the approval of the International Executive Board.

-XII.
+XI.
 AMENDMENTS

 1. An amendment to this Constitution may be proposed at a Biennial Convention either by the International Executive Board or by an active chapter, provided it has been transmitted at least four weeks before the Convention to each chapter President.
 The proposed amendment, to be ratified, must receive a two-thirds vote of the delegates at the Biennial Convention.